 An inviting landscape usually brings to mind grass and plants, it also includes things like the facade of your house and the pathway leading to it.
 Consider adding an unique winding path around your home.
 We added a lovely crushed oyster shell pathway that is so pretty it has our neighbors stopping to ask about it.

 Same goes for the driveway, consider paving your driveway or use a sustainable material like crushed oyster shells.
+Don’t forget to update your exterior paint color if needed.

 Adding a gorgeous landscape is always a nice way to add a touch of elegance to any home.